 Utilities and other entities in the region (and around the country) are experimenting with whole building energy efficiency programs (REG-9).
 The RTF is currently exploring a standard protocol for whole building savings estimates.
-Also, the Conservation Resource Advisory Committee met in the fall of 2018 to consider items related to whole building energy efficiency programs.
+Also, the Conservation Resource Advisory Committee will be meeting in the fall of 2018 to consider items related to whole building energy efficiency programs.